cloud-gov/common-pipelines/container/README.md

   DOCKERFILE: build/docker/Dockerfile # specify Dockerfile location when it is not in the repository root
 ```

-Most params have reasonable defaults and don't need to be explicitly set.
+Many params have reasonable defaults and don't need to be explicitly set.
 Test with your repository to find out.

 Note that `vars.yml` cannot be empty; it must include maps, even empty ones, for every parameter specified in the pipeline, or the `set-self` job will fail because it cannot find the vars.